 - Use your choice of mixed berries.
 For this pie I used blackberries, raspberries, and blueberries – but other good berries would be strawberries (chopped up small), huckleberries, boysenberries, etc.

-- You can have the top crust of the pie be a whole crust (make sure to cut in some slits to let the filling steam escape) or a lattice crust as pictured.
+- You can have the top crust of the pie be a whole crust (make sure to cut in some slits to let the filling steam escape, it can be fun to cut out shapes with a cookie cutter for different occasions) or a lattice crust as pictured.

 - You can add a sweet icing to the top of the pie if desired.
 Mix together 2 TBS of milk (or half and half), 2 cups powdered sugar, and 1/2 tsp of each vanilla and almond extract.
 Drizzle it evenly over the slightly cooled pie.